Floer theory and reduced cohomology on open manifolds: Symplectic cohomology

-In the rest of this introduction we will use Theorems~\ref{TmA} and~\ref{tmFloerProduct} to construct symplectic cohomology rings and discuss some of their functorial properties and applications.
-One of the main lessons is that there are two different notions of symplectic cohomology associated with two different topologies one can consider on the direct limit of a sequence of Banach chain complexes.
-The locally convex topology gives rise to global invariants and can be thought to correspond under mirror symmetry to the ring of algebraic poly-vector fields.
+In the following subsections we use Theorems~\ref{TmA} and~\ref{tmFloerProduct} to construct symplectic cohomology rings and discuss some of their functorial properties and applications.
+One of the main lessons is that there are two different notions of symplectic cohomology associated with two different topologies one can consider on the colimit of a sequence of Banach chain complexes.
+The first of these involves completing at the chain level so as to obtain a Banach space.
+The details at the chain level are described in \S\ref{subsecChainLev}, or, at the cohomology level, in eq. \eqref{eqDfFlRedSec}.
 The Banach topology gives rise to local invariants and corresponds under mirror symmetry to locally defined analytic poly-vector fields.
-This distinction appears to have been masked to a large extent in the literature so far due to the emphasis on Liouville domains with trivially valued coefficient fields where various different invariants coincide.
-A similar observation is made in a recent paper by S. Venkatesh\cite{Venkatesh2017}.
+Similar constructions have been carried independently in \cite{Venkatesh2017, Varolgunes2018} but the construction has roots back in \cite{CielFloerHofer}.
+We refer to this as \textit{local symplectic cohomology}.